dane

 EDUCATION

-– MA Rehabilitation Counseling from the University of the District of Columbia
+• M.A. in Rehabilitation Counseling, University of the District of Columbia

 What I’m Currently Reading…